twin3/Scron/README.md

 - [x] The package uses no additional dependencies, everything is within a single class making it more slimline and easier to maintain
 - [x] Wiki written to help developers integrate and users use.
 - [x] Built in date-to-string formatter

+## How To Use/Install
+If you're looking to implement into your project you can either grab a copy of the minified or unminified JS class from the lib folder to include in your project, or you can use npm to install in your project using:
+`npm install --save @twin3/scron`

+If you're an end-user looking to understand how to write a Scron for entering into a system utilising Scron then you can jump over to the [Wiki](https://github.com/twin3/Scron/wiki) to learn the basics.
+The Wiki is continuously being updated but if you feel something doesn't quite make sense or you've found a statement that is incorrect or outdated please let us know by raising an issue or help us out by correcting yourself!

 ## Bugs + Feedback